ghc/ghc/README.md

 ### Resetting the build

 To reset the new build system run the build script with `-B` flag.
 This forces Shake to rerun all rules, even if results of the previous build are still in the GHC tree.
-This is a temporary solution; we are working on a proper reset functionality (see [#32](https://github.com/snowleopard/shaking-up-ghc/issues/32)).
+This is a temporary solution; we are working on a proper reset functionality (#131).

 How to contribute